Model formulas

 Media is the liquid nutrient broth that feeds growing cells.
 Media cost depends on how much liquid you need per kg of meat:

-\[\text{Media Cost} = \underbrace{\left(\frac{1000}{\text{density}}\right)}_{\text{L per kg wet cells}} \times \underbrace{\text{turnover}}_{\text{media changes}} \times \underbrace{\text{price}}_{\text{\$/L}}\]
+\[\text{Media Cost} = \underbrace{\left(\frac{1000}{\text{density}}\right)}_{\text{nominal L per kg wet cells}} \times \underbrace{\text{multiplier}}_{\text{media-use multiplier (net)}} \times \underbrace{\text{price}}_{\text{\$/L}}\]

 Variable definitions: